-It is "easier" to coach the eudaimonic athlete as she has a broader perspective on development - she accepts the duality that hard work can also be enjoyable: "obviously, we are practicing because we want to be good at it."
-For her, it is all about goal-setting and reaching goals: "I know what I want to do, and what my goal is, and the coaches help me to reach that goal."
-The coach is a helper in the development process, and the help is needed to excel: "The coaches support me so I can develop my skills... if we are struggling, the coaches can film us, so that we can analyse it later.
+It is "easier" to coach the eudaimonic athlete as she has a broader perspective on 488 development-she accepts the duality that hard work can also be enjoyable: "obviously, we 489 490 are practicing because we want to be good at it."
+For her, it is all about goal-setting and reaching goals: "I know what I want to do, and what my goal is, and the coaches help me to 491 reach that goal."
+The coach is a helper in the development process, and the help is needed to 492 excel: "The coaches support me so I can develop my skills... if we are struggling, the coaches 493 can film us, so that we can analyse it later.
 In this way, she can constantly keep developing."

-To be coached does not reduce her perception of independence: "... we know a lot about what we need to practice to achieve what we aim for."
-Trust is also important for the eudaimonic athlete, and she feels trusted by her coach: "they support my choices in the planning process."
-Furthermore, "you do not practice just to practice, you practice for a reason."
-In this context, planning is seen as an important tool for success, hence, planning and goalsetting become meaningful.
-The eudaimonic athlete expects responsibilities and demonstrates awareness of her responsibilities within the structure: "you have to be serious and show up to practice with the right equipment, you have to get up early enough to be there on time and so on.
-You have to give a little to get a little."
+494 To be coached does not reduce her perception of independence: "... we know a lot 495 about what we need to practice to achieve what we aim for."
+Trust is also important for the 496 497 eudaimonic athlete, and she feels trusted by her coach: "they support my choices in the planning process."
+Furthermore, "you do not practice just to practice, you practice for a 498 reason."
+In this context, planning is seen as an important tool for success, hence, planning and 499 goalsetting become meaningful.
+The eudaimonic athlete expects responsibilities and 500 demonstrates awareness of her responsibilities within the structure: "you have to be serious 501 502 and show up to practice with the right equipment, you have to get up early enough to be there

-Discussion: when "work hard" meets "have fun" mentalities
+Discussion: When "work hard" meets "have fun" mentalities

-We identified two main challenges (and paradoxes) associated with the misfit between the hedonic athlete and elite sport expectations and coaching.
+505 We identified two main challenges (and paradoxes) associated with the misfit between 506 the hedonic athlete and elite sport expectations and coaching.

-The coach challenge: the elite sport school context
+507 The coach challenge: The elite sport school context